zecure/shadowd.zecure.org/content/overview/python_connector.md

 ## Configuration

-Copy the configuration from *misc/examples/connectors.ini* to */etc/shadowd/connectors.ini* and edit it.
+Copy the configuration file from *misc/examples/connectors.ini* to */etc/shadowd/connectors.ini* and edit it.
-The config is annotated and should be self-explanatory, but if you are stuck you can find more information in the [documentation]({{< ref "documentation/connectors.md" >}}).
+The file is annotated and should be self-explanatory, but if you are stuck you can find more information in the [documentation]({{< ref "documentation/connectors.md" >}}).
+Make sure that it is readable by the web server user, otherwise your site will not work anymore.

 {{% note title="Ignore sensitive input!" type="warning" %}}
 You should use the [ignore]({{< ref "documentation/connectors.md#ignore" >}}) function of the connector to disregard very sensitive input, e.g., passwords.